ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/start/getting-started.java.markdown

 Please notice that plugins section contains `net.ravendb.querydsl.RavenDBAnnotationProcessor`.
 As Java doesn't have LINQ, all definitions of indexes/transformers must be created using strings.
  Alternatively you can use studio to create indexes/transformers.
-However you can use QueryDSL for strongly-typed quering.
+However you can use QueryDSL for strongly-typed querying.
 In order to use QueryDSL you have to mark your entities with `@QueryEntity` annotation and enable code generation in `pom.xml`.

 {CODE-BLOCK:java}